groonga/groonga/doc/source/reference/functions/time_classify_day.rst

 It returns a value that rounded time to a day unit.

-The return value is Unix time.
+The return value is UNIX time.